Teaching Philosophy

 Sedimentology and Stratigraphy (NMT)

-This class is one of my primary teaching interests, and I teach it every spring semester at New Mexico Tech.
-Objectives for this course are that students leave the course able to (1) describe and predict how a given depositional environment will be preserved in the rock record, and (2) reconstruct depositional environment and provenance from sedimentary outcrops.
+This course is one of my primary teaching interests, and I teach it every spring semester at New Mexico Tech.
+Objectives for this course are that students leave the course able to (1) describe and predict how a given depositional environment will be preserved in the rock record, (2) reconstruct depositional environment and provenance from sedimentary outcrops, (3) apply quantitative reasoning and skills to sedimentary systems including calculation of uncertainties, and (4) access and synthesize published scientific literature.
 Topics include the basic physics of sediment transport and weathering; depositional processes; alluvial, fluvial, deltaic, shallow marine, lacustrine, and turbidite depositional systems; sequence stratigraphy; and rudimentary basin geodynamics.
 Because of spectacular outcrops surrounding Socorro, NM, the lab involved eleven in-class field trips covering late Paleozoic to Quaternary time.

 Depositional Systems and Basin Analysis (NMT)